-All REB members and REB Office Personnel are responsible for ensuring that the requirements of this SOP are met.
+All REB members and Research Ethics staff are responsible for ensuring that the requirements of this SOP are met.

-Research participants should be able to voice their concerns, questions and request information regarding their participation or potential participation in research, in confidence, to an informed individual on the REB or in the REB office.
+Participants should be able to voice their concerns, questions and request information regarding their participation or potential participation in research, in confidence, to an informed individual on the REB or in Research Ethics.